mktle/dna.vim/README.md

 Copy dna.vim into your ~/.vim/plugin/ directory.
 The plugin will automatically trigger for files with the following extensions: .sam, .paf, .fasta, .fa, .fastq, .fq, .gaf, .gfa

 You can also toggle the highlighting by using the command `:DNA`.
 For example, to view .bam files, you can view the file with `samtools view file.bam | vim -` and then apply `:DNA` inside vim.

+There are also file-specific commands (`:SAM`, `:GAF`:, or `:PAF`) that will print the description of the field the cursor is hovering over.
+The field descriptions are pulled from each file type's specification.
+For example, using `:SAM` in column 1 of a SAM/BAM file will print "QNAME: Query template NAME".

 # Performance